MButterly/Bartterly/README.md

 ___
 ### Martini
 The fastest way to get your pre-dinner buzz.
-For only the most experienced lushes and
+For only the most experienced lushes and advertising executives.

 Pre-chill your martini glass by filling it with ice water while you do the other steps.
 For the drink, into ice-filled shaker or mixing glass, put: